-Having just celebrated Labor Day weekend, I figured now was as good a time as any to discuss beer.
-Specifically, kegs of beer.
+Let's discuss beer storage.
+Specifically, beer kegs.
 Do I have your attention?
-For UNEX, the craft beer industry is a huge customer of ours.
-And business is booming.
+The craft beer business is booming.
 In recent years, craft beer sales grew by 18%, with continuing growth coming from a staggering 2,700 U.S. breweries- and counting.

-keg storage in and of itself is not easy.
+Keg storage in and of itself is not easy.
 The awkward shape, combined with the weight of the kegs has made storing and flowing kegs a long-standing issue in the world of beer wholesaling.
-But the Pickologists at UNEX are always game for a challenge and when- they set their mind to a task, there is nothing that they can’t achieve.
+But the Space Optimization Experts at UNEX are always game for a challenge and when- they set their minds to a task, there is nothing that they can’t achieve.

-For example, in this picture you can see that there are 8 kegs stored across the bottom of the rack.
-Keg flow helps consolidate floor space and improve stock rotation with FIFO storage.
+For example, in the picture above, you can see that there are 8 kegs stored across the bottom of the rack.
+SpanTrack Keg Flow helps consolidate floor space and improve stock rotation with FIFO storage.
 When you pull a keg out for distribution, there is another one that slides in right behind it.
 And because each lane is labeled, it minimizes the chance of a mis-pick and reduces overall operating cost by reducing incorrect orders.

 The craft and microbrew boom isn’t showing any signs of slowing down or stopping any time soon.
 Wholesalers need to either expand their warehouses or figure out how to efficiently use the space they already have.
-Looking to the grocery business gives us a blue print in how to handle this increased SKU proliferation.
+Looking at the grocery industry gives us a blueprint for how to handle this increased SKU proliferation.

-For more information about UNEX’s keg solutions, contact a Pickologist here.
+For more information about UNEX’s keg solutions, contact a Space Optimization Expert here.